charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Let's also be clear about the limitations of goldfishing.
 The model cares only about winning as fast as possible, but in a real game we also need to *not lose*. [[Cinder Glade]] saves us a few points of life every time we fetch it in place of an untapped [[Stomping Ground]]. [[Farseek]] helps ensure double-green for [[Obstinate Baloth]] on turn three. [[Explore]] dodges [[Ashiok, Dream Render:Ashiok]].
 These corner cases cut both ways, and they're tricky to quantify because the metagame is always changing.

+That all said, it's not looking good for the conventional wisdom. [[Farseek]] is supposed to outperform [[Explore]] in terms of speed and consistency.
+But after accounting for statistical and systematic uncertainties, no difference is evident.
+The same is true for [[Cinder Glade]] and [[Sheltered Thicket]].

+---

+---

+---

+When things are going according to plan, we're goldfishing, they perform comparably.

+After accounting for statistical and systematic uncertainties, swapping [[Farseek]] for [[Explore]] has no clear effect on the deck's speed or consistency.
+Same for [[Cinder Glade]] and [[Sheltered Thicket]].

+When things *aren't* going according to plan,

 That all said, it's not looking good for the conventional wisdom.

+very attractive options due to flexibility in the late game

-The main selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
+That all said, it's not looking good for the conventional wisdom.
+The selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
 It turns out this only happens in a few percent of hands -- and that we can get a comparable boost from the cycling on [[Sheltered Thicket]].

-Similarly, [[Explore]] performs just as well as [[Farseek]] in the early game.
+Similarly, [[Explore]] goldfishes just as well as [[Farseek]].
+For every game where [[Explore]] misses a land drop, there's another game where it draws us into a winning [[Scapeshift]] or [[Primeval Titan]].

+For every game where [[Explore]] misses a land drop, there's another where [[Farseek]] doesn't draw [[Scapeshift]] in time.